w3f/polkadot-wiki/docs/learn-introduction.md

   employed in the protocol.
 - [Consensus](learn-consensus) - Describes what kind of consensus is used in the Polkadot protocol and how it compares to other consensus protocols.
-- [DOT](learn-DOT) - Information on DOTs, the native token of the Polkadot protocol.
+- [DOT](learn-DOT) - Information on DOT, the native token of the Polkadot protocol.
 - [Governance](learn-governance) - What blockchain governance is, and how it works in Polkadot.
 - [Cross-chain Communication](learn-crosschain) - Information regarding how cross-chain messaging
   works.